Local Power

 In January 2012 Local Power held a free public screening (perhaps the first screening in Australia) of the new documentary "Revenge of the Electric Car" at QUT in partnership and with the support of AEVA, ANZSES, BZE, ATA.
 This documentary is the sequel to "Who killed the electric car?" which is the story of the GM EV1.

-In October 2009 we saw our first Tesla Roadsters in the flesh in California
+In October 2009 we saw our first Tesla Roadsters in the flesh in Palo Alto, California

 Picture